ptymartin/cse15l-lab-reports/lab_report_1.md

 ## `cd` Command:
 1. no arguments
 ![Image](cd_noArgs.png)
 The absolute path when the program was run was `/Users/ptymartian/Desktop/UCSD/Spring 2024/CSE 15L/lecture1`.
 There is nothing output when the command has no arguments, which means the directory was changed successfully and no errors occurred.
-When not given a target directory, it seems that /Users/ptymartian is the directory that is defaulted.
+When not given a target directory, it seems that the home directory `/Users/ptymartian` is the directory that is defaulted.
 I assume the reason for having such a system is to quickly and reliably have a way to reset when in a very nested directory.

 2. path to directory
 ![image](cd_directory.png)